airbnb/javascript/README.md

   - **Primitives**: When you access a primitive type you work directly on its value

+  *RMW: not sure this is super valuable ...*

     + `String`
     + `Number`
     + `Boolean`